syamimi96/rero-Ultrasonic-Sensor-Arduino-Library/example/Factory_Reset/factoryReset.md

 #FactoryReset() #

 ## Description ##
-This function will resets the control registers's Ultrasonic Sensor values to factory default.
+This function will reset all the control registers's Ultrasonic Sensor values to default value.

 ## Include ##
 reroSensor_US.h